For a full list of all the products and parts we sell, please click on the logo below:

 Peak Sun Hours

-Most of the product pages on The Solar Refrigerator Company’s website show the Power Consumption of each model.
-The power consumption figure used in the above equation should be in kWh/day.
-For example, using the Dometic DMC4101 10 cu ft RV Refrigerator with a power consumption of 0.89 kWh/day and US zip code 90210, the equation can be expressed as follows:
+Most of the product pages on Solar Refrigerator Company’s website show the Power Consumption of each model.
+The Dometic DMC4101 10 cu ft RV Refrigerator has a power consumption of 0.9 kWh/day; for the SUNSTAR ST-16RF it is 0.6 kWh/day and the SRC450DW it's 0.72 kWh/day.
+We will use US zip code 90210 as the location in this evaluation.
+This location using the pvwatts.nrel.gov site has a peak sun hours of 4.14.

 Hence, calculating for solar batteries for the Dometic RV Refrigerator:

-Thus, 1780Wh/1200Wh = 1.48 or approximately 1.5 lots of 12 volts 100Ah batteries (or 12 volts 150Ah solar batteries).
+Thus, 1800Wh/1200Wh = 1.5 12 volts 100Ah batteries.
 These calculations can be applied to determine the required solar panels and batteries needed to power anything in a home or business.